SEARCH MENU CLOSE

 22.2.2024 · 3 min reading

-There are many causes of female infertility.
-Recognise them in good time! thumbnail
+There are numerous causes of female infertility.
+Discover them early!

 Endometriosis

-If a woman’s menstrual pain worsens and is accompanied by pain during sex, the cause may be endometriosis.
-This relatively common condition, in which tissue from the uterine lining forms outside the uterus, can also make it difficult to conceive.
+When menstrual pains worsen and are accompanied by pain during sex, the cause may be endometriosis.
+This fairly common disease, where uterine tissue grows outside the uterus, can also complicate attempts to conceive.

-Removal of the appendix for acute problems is one of the most common surgical procedures.
-However, for women who wish to have children, the removal of this organ can be one of the reasons why they are unable to become pregnant.
+Having an appendix removed due to acute issues is one of the most common surgical procedures.
+However, for women desiring children, the removal of this organ can be a reason for not being able to conceive.
 How is this possible?
-Common postoperative complications after appendectomy, which is performed in the small pelvis, are adhesions that can lead to blockage of the fallopian tube.
-The risk increases if the woman has had this procedure in childhood or adolescence.
-If this has happened and the woman has difficulty getting pregnant, she should inform her gynaecologist to arrange an ovarian patency test.
+Common postoperative complications after appendix removal, a pelvic surgery, include adhesions that can cause a blockage of the fallopian tube.
+The risks are higher if the woman underwent this procedure in childhood or adolescence.
+If this has happened and the woman is having trouble conceiving, she should inform her gynecologist to ensure a check for ovarian patency.

-If you stand on the scales and they show dizzying figures, there are two reasons for this.
-One is genetic and hormonal and is beyond your control.
-The other, which is self-inflicted, is a poor lifestyle.
-In the first case, problems with conception are more common, and hormonal imbalance can cause a number of complications, including irregular periods and thus the inability to conceive.
+If you step on the scale and it shows alarming numbers, there are two reasons why this is so.
+One, which is beyond control, is genetics and hormones.
+The other, which one can control, is poor lifestyle choices.
+In the first case, conception problems are more common as hormonal imbalance can cause a number of complications, including irregular menstruation and inability to conceive.

-However, stress associated with worries at work or in private life can also be responsible for secondary infertility.
-Stress is often underestimated as a factor in infertility.
-“An overlooked but very important factor in partners’ efforts to get pregnant is simply their physical and mental state.
-Regular alcohol consumption, smoking, constant stress, obesity, poor diet and lack of exercise.
-All these factors not only make everyday life more difficult, but can also be the cause of the inability to conceive,” adds IVF doctor Milada Brandejská.
+Secondary infertility can also be caused by stress related to work or personal life.
+Stress as a factor in infertility is often underestimated.
+“An overlooked but very crucial factor in partners’ attempts to conceive is simply their physical and mental state.
+Regular alcohol consumption, smoking, constant stress, overweight, poor diet, and minimal exercise.
+All these factors not only worsen everyday life but can also be reasons for the inability to conceive,” adds Dr. Milada Brandejská.

 Read more